op-developer/op-api-javascript-sdk/README.md

             //Error handling..
         })

-You can also set options to each function individually
+You can also set request options to each function individually

     const client = SDK.Client()